-The Authority will measure its portfolios' exposure to carbon-intensive companies, where possible through requiring Border to Coast to provide an annual carbon audit in line with the TCFD recommendations.
+The Authority will measure its portfolios' exposure to carbon-intensive companies, where possible through requiring Border to Coast to provide as a minimim annual carbon data in line with the TCFD recommendations and any regulatory requirements.
 However, the Task Force recognises the challenges and limitations of current carbon footprinting metrics, but sees it as a move towards developing investment decision-useful, climate-related risk metrics.
 This information will be used to highlight specific risks and inform company and fund manager engagement.